 SECTION 6.03.
 Classes of Directors.
 Subject to the rights of the holders of any outstanding series of Preferred Stock to elect directors under specified circumstances and to the other provisions of this Section 6.03, the directors serving on the Board of Directors shall be divided into three (3) classes as nearly equal in size as is reasonably practicable, hereby designated as Class I, Class II and Class III.
 The members of the Board of Directors already in office shall continue to be assigned to the classes to which each such member was elected.
-Effective as of the 2023 annual meeting of stockholders, the successors of the Class II directors whose terms expire at such meeting shall be elected for a term of office to expire at the 2025 annual meeting of stockholders; and commencing with the 2025 annual meeting of stockholders and at all subsequent annual meetings of stockholders, the Board of Directors will no longer be classified under Section 141(d) of the DGCL and all directors shall be elected for a term of office to expire at the next succeeding annual meeting of stockholders.
-Until the 2025 annual meeting of stockholders, if the number of directors is changed, any increase or decrease in directorships shall be so apportioned by the Board of Directors among the classes of firectors in effect prior to the 2025 annual meeting of stockholders so as to maintain the number of directors in each class as nearly equal in number as is reasonably practicable, and any additional director of any class elected to fill a vacancy resulting from an increase in such class or from death, resignation, retirement, disqualification or removal from office or any chase elected to removing or shortening the term of any incumbent director.
-If authorized by a resolution of the Board of Directors, regardless of how such vacancy or unfilled directorship shall have been created.
+Effective as of the 2023 annual meeting of stockholders, the successors of the Class II directors whose terms expire at such meeting shall be elected for a term of office to expire at the 2025 annual meeting of stockholders; at the 2024 annual meeting of stockholders, the successors of the Class I directors whose terms expire at such meeting shall be elected for a term of office to expire at the 2025 annual meeting of stockholders; and commencing with the 2025 annual meeting of stockholders and at all subsequent annual meetings of stockholders, the Board of Directors will no longer be classified under Section 141(d) of the DGCL and all directors shall be elected for a term of office to expire at the next succeeding annual meeting of stockholders.
+Until the 2025 annual meeting of stockholders, if the number of directors is changed, any increase or decrease in directorships shall be so apportioned by the Board of Directors among the classes of directors in effect prior to the 2025 annual meeting of stockholders so as to maintain the number of directors in each class as nearly equal in number as is reasonably practicable, and any additional director of any class elected to fill a vacancy resulting from an increase in such class or from death, resignation, retirement, disqualification or removal from office or any other reason shall hold office for a term that shall coincide with the remaining term of that class, but in no case will a decrease in the number of directors have the effect of removing or shortening the term of any incumbent director.
+If authorized by a resolution of the Board of Directors, directors may be elected to fill any vacancy or unfilled directorship on the Board of Directors, regardless of how such vacancy or unfilled directorship shall have been created.